Haknazarkz/winner/README.md

  15.

  # **Dataset for the Project**
+ Link for dataset which will be used in project:

  # **Table description**
  1. Course_schedule – information about subjects
 * ders_kod VARCHAR2(1024) NOT NULL – course code (code of subject)